Trusted WordPress tutorials, when you need them most.

 The community relies on the WordPress Foundation to take these actions.
 It benefits everyone in the ecosystem and helps countless WordPress-related companies grow and succeed.

 We hope this article helped you understand the rules to comply with the WordPress logo and trademark policies.
-You may also want to see our guide on the best WordPress plugins and best email marketing services for small businesses.
+You may also want to see our article on whether WordPress is outdated or our guide to WordPress career options.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.